WP_Post Object

 - Scale considerations: Pilot-scale experiments will likely have different associated risks than full-scale implementation.
 This may translate into policy and governance frameworks that consider the scale of manipulation or experimentation as a critical variable.

-- Government subsidies: Subsidies from the government could provide incentive to researchers as well as the funds necessary to accelerate research.
+- Government subsidies: Subsidies from the government could provide incentives to researchers as well as the funds necessary to accelerate research.

-- Bias amongst approaches: How will the ability to monitor and verify impacts and efficacy of a particular approach influence support from governance and policy?
-An approach-neutral stance (with financing, policy etc.) will help ensure that all approaches are given an opportunity to reach their full potential.
+- Bias amongst approaches: How will the ability to monitor and verify the impacts and efficacy of a particular approach influence support from governance and policy?
+An approach-neutral stance (with financing, policy, etc.) will help ensure that all approaches are given an opportunity to reach their full potential.

 - Resource competition for onshore cultivation: There is potential for competition for nutrients with traditional agriculture and other societal priorities.
 Although microalgae can be grown on marginal lands unsuitable for agriculture, land competition with human settlement, industrial processes, and other infrastructure may pose a challenge if microalgae production is scaled up significantly (Scott-Buechler, in preparation).